tasmota/decode-config/README.md

 #### HTTP connection (Online)

 Source is an online HTTP connection to a running Tasmota device.
-To use this source, **decode-config** must have access to the network on which Tasmota is running.
+To use this source, **decode-config** must have access to the network on which Tasmota is running, [Tasmota Webserver](https://tasmota.github.io/docs/Commands/#webserver) running in admin mode (`WebServer 2`) is mandatory.

 Specify the hostname, IP o or [http-url](https://en.wikipedia.org/wiki/URL) of the Tasmota device.